m0glj/fdmr-monitor-freedmr-network/README.md

 ## Changes to the Dashboard

 *** 2024/05/22 ***
-- Customise for FreeDMR Network
+- Customise for FreeDMR Network Peer Servers
 - Added Greek Language

 **This version has been forked from FDMR Monitor by OA4DOA.**